wikicite/wcite/index.md

 explore research publications and their connections to authors, institutions, places and other enties [@Scholia].

-## Pandoc and wcite
+## Pandoc and pwcite

 [Pandoc] is a document converter that can be used to write scholarly documents including citations in Markdown syntax [@Pandoc].
 See the [Pandoc manual on citations](https://pandoc.org/MANUAL.html#citations) for details.
 Pandoc allows to process a document via filters during conversion.

-[wcite] is a Pandoc filter that looks up citations in Wikidata.
+[pwcite] is a Pandoc filter that looks up citations in Wikidata.
 The bibliographic data can be cached locally in CSL JSON format and formatted in different citation styles based on [Citation Style Language] @Q824708.